Online multimedia resources

 Criterion on Demand - NEW in fall 2014! - video streaming service provided by the board.
 No login or password required on any school computer or when using a school network (but not available at home).
 Simply click on the "Log In" button on the top right hand corner and then click on the "click here to log in" link.

 National Film Board (NFB) - new website with lots of cool features, such as playlists, to help you discover many excellent films, documentaries, animiated shorts, etc..
 You can create your own account to keep track of the items you are interested in.
+Teachers: Campus Educational Accounts can be purchased individually for increased access to resources.

 The Ministry of Education has paid for school licences, so teachers can show content from the NFB website to their classes without having to purchase the films or infringe copyright; some films, however, can be purchased for download and most can be purchased on DVD if you don't want to stream the film.